mock-server/mockserver/docker/README.md

 * recording requests and responses to analyse how a system behaves ([learn more](http://www.mock-server.com/#what-is-mockserver))
 * verifying which requests and responses have been sent as part of a test ([learn more](http://www.mock-server.com/#what-is-mockserver))

-This docker container will run an instance of the MockServer on the following ports:
+This docker container will run an instance of the MockServer on the following port:

 * serverPort **1080**
-* proxyPort **1090**

 For information on how to use the MockServer please see http://www.mock-server.com